FusionAuth/fusionauth-site/site/_posts/2020-09-22-active-director-connector.md

 Applications no longer have to understand LDAP or be able to connect to your Active Directory server.
 Any framework or application with OAuth/OIDC or SAML support can access FusionAuth for auth information, but the relevant user data remains in Active Directory.

 You can achieve this with the FusionAuth LDAP connector.
 This post will explain how to set up a connection between FusionAuth and Active Directory.
-For this post, [AWS Micosoft Managed AD](https://aws.amazon.com/directoryservice/active-directory/) is used, but the configuration and concepts will work with any Microsoft Active Directory instance.
+For this post, [AWS Microsoft Managed AD](https://aws.amazon.com/directoryservice/active-directory/) is used, but the configuration and concepts will work with any Microsoft Active Directory instance.

 ## Prerequisites